 After peacefully surviving the 1990s wars that led to the disintegration of Yugoslavia, Montenegro’s politics and its society were determined by the relations with and independence from Serbia.
-In a 2006 referendum, a majority of 55.5 per cent declared to be in favour of independence, narrowly passing the official 55.5 per cent threshold.
-Anno 2021, Montenegro is in the process of EU accession – talks have been opened on all of the 33 negotiation chapters and provisionally closed three.
+In a 2006 referendum, a majority of 55.5 percent declared to be in favour of independence, narrowly passing the official 55 per cent threshold.
+Two years later, Montenegro applied for EU membership and the accession negotiations started in 2012.
 On the one hand, the country has relatively good relations with other countries in South-East Europe.
-It is a frontrunner in the region when it comes to LGBTI Rights, has appointed an independent special prosecutor to tackle organised crime and high-level corruption, considerably improved the relations between civil society and the government, and aligned its foreign policy with the EU and became a NATO member in 2017.
+It has appointed an independent special prosecutor to tackle organised crime and high-level corruption, considerably improved the relations between civil society and the government, aligned its foreign policy with the EU, and became a NATO member in 2017.

-On the other hand, business tycoons are dominating an economy that mostly runs on remittances and tourism, major incidents around election day are the rule rather than the exception, and the country has only recently experienced its first change of power at elections.
-While politically Montenegro is seeking closer ties with the West, its economy remains “looking East”.
-The country is heavily dependent on Russian tourists and investments, while with its massive highway construction project the country is under threat of becoming “debt dependent” on China.
+On the other hand, business tycoons are dominating an economy that mostly runs on remittances and tourism, major incidents around election day are the rule rather than the exception, and the country has only recently experienced its first change of power.
+Under the rule of Milo Đukanović, who has been prime minister four times and president twice, Montenegro has faced severe accusations of authoritarianism and clientelism.
+While Montenegro is seeking closer ties with the West economically and politically, its economy also remains dependent on the East.
+The country is heavily dependent on Russian tourists and investments, while, with its massive highway construction project, the country is under threat of becoming “debt dependent” on China.
 As its economy relies on tourism, Montenegro was struck especially hard by the COVID-19 pandemic.
 The economy shrank by 15% in 2020.
-The combination with the enormous debt towards China has put the recently installed new government in a peculiar position.

 After the August 2020 elections, Montenegro saw its first change of power since its independence in 2006.
 The country had been ruled by President Milo Đukanović’s Democratic Party of Socialists (DPS) up until then.
-It remained the largest party, but was blocked by coalition of five different political forces, of which the largest is also comprised of six parties.
-They managed to form a government, with a slim majority of only one seat.
-The coalition was spearheaded by Zdravko Krivokapic, of For the Future of Montenegro.
-He was installed as prime minister in December of 2020, but is facing an almost insurmountable challenge, regarding Montenegro’s poor financial situation.
-This is exagerrated by the COVID-19 pandemic and its Chinese debt.
-As such, the Krivokapic-led government has been reaching out to the EU for help.
+It remained the largest party, but was blocked by a coalition of five different, mostly pro-Serb political forces, of which the largest is also composed of six parties.
+They managed to form a technocratic government, with a slim majority of only one seat.
+The coalition was spearheaded by Zdravko Krivokapic, representing the For the Future of Montenegro Party.
+He was installed as prime minister in December of 2020, but quickly faced an almost insurmountable challenge, regarding Montenegro’s poor financial situation, which was exaggerated by the COVID-19 pandemic and its Chinese debt.

-In January 2022, the Krivokapic government fell after a vote of no-confidence in parliament.
+In February 2022, after only 14 months in power, the Krivokapic government fell after a vote of no-confidence in parliament.
 Several issues alluded to a government collapse.
 Coalition partners disagreed over several issues, primarily the role of the Serbian Orthodox Church (SOC), the handling of ties with Serbia and Russia, and the stagnant EU accession procedure.
-Krivokapić’s appeasement of the SOC in Cetinje in September 2021 enraged thousands and caused mass demonstrations.
-Divisions in the coalition also arose when Krivokapić intended to replace justice minister Leposavić after he denied the Srebrenica genocide.
+Krivokapic’s appeasement of the SOC in Cetinje in September 2021 enraged thousands and caused mass demonstrations.
+Divisions in the coalition also arose when Krivokapic intended to replace justice minister Leposavić after he denied the Srebrenica genocide.

-On April 28, 2022, the leader of the Black and White bloc (URA), Dritan Abazović, was elected as the new Prime Minister of Montenegro, with a mandate for a year.
-His minority government consists of the URA bloc, the Socialist People’s Party, the Social Democratic Party, the Bosniak Party and two ethnic Albanian coalitions.
-They will form the government until the spring of 2023, when new elections will take place.
+On April 28, 2022, the leader of the Black and White bloc (URA), Dritan Abazović, replaced Krivokapic as the Prime Minister of Montenegro, with a mandate for a year.
+His moderate minority government, which the DPS agreed to support, consists of the URA bloc, the Socialist People’s Party, the Social Democratic Party, the Bosniak Party and two ethnic Albanian coalitions.
+They were intended to form the government until the spring of 2023, when new elections were scheduled to take place.